-Again, these are just a few suggestions to get you thinking about your own tax situation.
+These are just some suggestions to get you thinking about your own tax situation.
 If you'd like to know more about any of them or want to discuss other planning ideas, please feel free to contact us.
 Please also contact us if you feel we should prepare a tax projection for you, as you may be unsure or something has changed since the previous year.